lucy03-03/Customer-Shopping-Trends/README.md

 # Customer Shopping Trends Analysis (Dashboard creation using MS Excel)
 ## Project Objective
-The retail store wants to attract more female customers, the owner want you to use the data the store has on female customers and suggest strategy for her.
+The retail store wants to attract more female customers because the ratio of male and female is 68:32, the owner want to suggest strategy for her to increase more female customers.

 ## Dataset used
 - <a href="https://github.com/lucy03-03/Customer-Shopping-Trends/blob/main/Customer%20Shopping%20Trends.csv">Dataset</a>